 What is the difference between and orangery and a conservatory?

 Versatility is one of the reasons orangeries are rising in popularity.
 Like the conservatory, an orangery bathes the room in natural light and the combination of solid and glazed wall sections provides additional shade in summer and a greater feeling of enclosure in winter.
-The construction lends itself to practical applications such as lighting, hvac outlets.
+Practically, the construction lends itself to practical applications such as lighting, hvac outlets.

 An orangery can bring light into any kind of room: kitchen, study, dining or living space.
 The design often solves issues with connection to the existing building.
 Turn an under used courtyard into a light filled haven, or create a one of a kind free-standing garden room.